Wedding Cake With Ruched Fondant For A Fabric Texture

 I started this cake with the inspiration of the ball gowns from the 50’s that had ruched bodices, but ruching is still used a lot on contemporary wedding dresses, so it’s an effect that could be used on a cake for a bride who had a ruched dress.

-This article contains affiliate links that will pay me a small commission if the links are used to purchase something, at no cost to you.
-As an Amazon Associate, I earn from qualifying purchases.
-For more information, click here.
+This article includes affiliate links that will pay a commission if they’re used to purchase something.
+As an Amazon associate, I earn from qualifying purchases.

 (Another cake that has a ribbon rose effect made from fondant is in this tutorial.)